elmahio/documentation/docs/add-mcp-server-to-claude-code.md

 The elmah.io MCP Server can be integrated in Claude Code using the console.

+!!! note
+    Prefer prebuilt skills over writing your own prompts?
+See the [elmah.io AI Plugin](/elmah-io-ai-plugin/) instead, which installs the MCP server together with ready-made skills and a background monitoring agent.

 - Open a terminal and run the following command to register the elmah.io MCP server in your local Claude Code configuration:

 ```